 This page is about how to apply for your new or first German passport from within Canada.

-Note: Immigroup does not provide German passport services.
 This page is for your information only.
 To apply for a German Passport in Canada, see the German Embassy's website.
-Immigroup attempts to keep everything up to date but if you notice a mistake please comment below and we will fix it as soon as possible.
+Immigroup attempts to keep all the information on this page up to date but if you notice a mistake please comment below and we will fix it as soon as possible.

 - Claiming German Citizenship by Descent